 - i.
 The MOL has set up a network of counseling services throughout the country to help foreign workers adapt to the lifestyle in Taiwan.
 These services are provided in conjunction with local representative offices of labor sending countries, government institutions, local labor service centers, NGOs, manpower agencies and employers. - ii.
-Article 40 and Article 41 of "the Regulation on Permission and Administration of the Employment of Foreign Workers" required that employers shall assign supervisors and bilingual staff while hiring foreign labor to ensure the employers provide appropriate guidance to foreign workers, keep an eye on foreign workers' living conditions and reinforce the communication capacity between the two parties of employer and foreign worker.
+Article 40 and Article 41 of "Regulations on the Permission and Administration of the Employment of Foreign Workers" required that employers shall assign supervisors and bilingual staff while hiring foreign labor to ensure the employers provide appropriate guidance to foreign workers, keep an eye on foreign workers' living conditions and reinforce the communication capacity between the two parties of employer and foreign worker.
 The number of supervisors and bilingual staff needed shall depend on the number of foreign workers the employer hired.
-Those who do not meet the staffing requirement shall be asked to make improvement within a limited period of time by the local competent authorities in order to enhance the employers' employment capacity.

-iii.
-The MOL requires that all employers shall manage their foreign workers in strict accordance with the "Living Care Service Plan for Foreigners".
-The Criteria for "Living Care Service Plan for Foreigners" revised on August 2, 2011 demands employers to respect the food concerns based on foreigners' religious beliefs.
+Those who do not meet the staffing requirement shall be asked to make improvement within a limited period of time by the local competent authorities in order to enhance the employers' employment capacity. - iii.
+The MOL requires that all employers shall manage their foreign workers in strict accordance with the "Living Care Service Plan for Foreign Workers."
+The Criteria for "Regulations Governing the Standards and Implementation of the Living Care Service Plan for Foreign Workers" is amended and promulgated on August 2, 2011 stipulating employers to respect the food concerns based on foreigners' religious beliefs.
 Employers should take "privacy" as the first priority in setting surveillance camera at foreigners' living quarters for safety reasons which lead to privacy/safety concerns.
-Employers should also provide "1955" hotline information to foreign employees; In addition, on December 14, 2020 a provision was added so that when employers hire a live-in caregiver or home help, the labor contract must include the provision of accident insurance to ensure foreign workers are protected.
+Employers should also notify their foreign employees about the 110, 113, and the 1955 hotline.
+In addition, on December 14, 2020 a provision was added so that when employers hire a live-in caregiver or home help, the labor contract must include the provision of accident insurance to ensure foreign workers are protected.